aut0maticjack/lazyweb/3D-Printing-Control-Boards-and-Firmware.md

 * Pololu stepper sockets
 * Runs Repetier Firmware or RepRapFirmware
 * Repetier: Buy a RADDS LCD (or make a cable to convert LCD2004/GLCD12864 maybe?)
-* RRF: Buy a PanelDue
+* RepRapFirmware: Buy a PanelDue

 ### DuetWifi